 - Tales of Symphonia: Throughout the heroes' adventure to regenerate their world from centuries of decay, they are continuously attacked by a mysterious assassin trying to kill Collette, The Chosen One.
 Near what's supposed to be the end of their journey, they learn that the assassin, Sheena, is from another world that's connected to this one, and if the heroes are successful, her world will start to decay like their own.
 This revelation sparks a far more expansive adventure where they learn that the journey of the chosen was a big lie perpetrated by the bad guys behind the original separation of the two worlds.

-- The Batman's "Strange New World" sees zombified versions of the GCPD and Batgirl, later joined by Robin, try to stop Batman from curing Gotham after Hugo Strange claims to have just released a toxin into Gotham City and dose Batman and Robin with a vial of he was said was an antidote.
-It isn't until the climax, when Bruce pieces together various thing, including the Batcomputer detected no toxin in the air and the timing, that he realized the "cure" he and Dick were really exposed to was a hallucinogenic drug and Strange played him into almost releasing the real toxin, allowing the GCPD to administer the real cure.
+- The Batman's "Strange New World" sees zombified versions of the GCPD and Batgirl, later joined by Robin, try to stop Batman from curing Gotham after Hugo Strange claims to have just released a toxin into Gotham City and dose Batman and Robin with a vial of what he was said was an antidote.
+It isn't until the climax, when Bruce pieces together various things, including the Batcomputer having detected no toxin in the air and the timing, that he realizes the "cure" he and Dick were exposed to was really a hallucinogenic drug and Strange played him into almost releasing the real toxin, allowing the GCPD to administer the real cure.